lextm/jekyll-theme-chirpy/_posts/2008-7-4-maybe-microsoft-changes-post-gates.md

 permalink: /maybe-microsoft-changes-post-gates-12cad5afbe3a
 excerpt_separator: <!--more-->
 ---
 When I wrote [this post](/sandcastle-puzzle-source-code-closed-cc9c793e35c1), I was upset.
-And I never knew that Microsoft would change, after Bill Gates’ retirement.
+And I never knew that Microsoft would change, after Bill Gates' retirement.

 Now, Sandcastle is back to CodePlex, WITH SOURCE CODE.